-Oil price: Oil service companies tend to have greater volatility of earnings than oil majors, given their sensitivity to the capital spending plans of oil explorers, which wax and wane with oil prices.
-Similar to other players in the industry, an increase in oil prices would directly benefit the Company from increased services required by oil companies in preparation of the oil exploration.
+Oil and gas service companies tend to have greater volatility of earnings than oil and gas majors, given their sensitivity to the capital spending plans of oil explorers, which wax and wane with oil prices.
+Similar to other players in the industry, an increase in oil prices would directly benefit the Company from increased services required by oil and gas companies in preparation of the oil and gas exploration.
 On the other hand, as oil prices decline, energy production companies focus their efforts on increasing operating efficiencies.
-As companies engaged in oil and natural gas production curtail capital expenditures and seek operating efficiencies in response to lower oil prices, these actions apply downward pressure on the rates charged by drillers, oilfield support services, and other suppliers such as the Company.
+As companies engaged in oil and natural gas production curtail capital expenditures and seek operating efficiencies in response to lower oil and gas prices, these actions apply downward pressure on the rates charged by drillers, oilfield support services, and other suppliers such as the Company.
 Accordingly, the Company's profit margins may be tightened due to such weakened demand for the services offered and heightened industry competition to maintain market share.
 The Company's strategy is to increase product diversification.